 I work with adults of all ages, as well as young people.
 I have helped people to deal with a range of difficulties including: low mood; depression; anxiety; self-esteem and low confidence.
 As well as isolation; bereavement; stress and relationship issues.
 Alongside this, I also support those who live with chronic ill health such as ME/CFS.

 It’s important that you feel comfortable with your counsellor, so the first session is for 20 minutes and is free.
 This can help you to decide if I’m the right counsellor for you, and how you would like me to help you.

 Training, qualifications & experience

-I am a fully qualified counsellor & a member of the British Association for Counselling & Psychotherapy (BACP), a professional body which helps to ensure professional standards of those who work within this field.
+I am a member of the British Association for Counselling & Psychotherapy (BACP).
 They have a professional code of ethics that I work from to ensure best practice.

 - Level 4 Diploma in Therapeutic Counselling

 Level 3 Certificate in Counselling Studies